Psionic-Sorcerer/github_tutorial/tutorial.md

 ## Establish GitHub Accounts

-Any team member who does not have a GitHub account must establish one by going to [https://github.com](https://github.com)
+Any team member who does not have a GitHub account must establish one by going to [https://github.com](https://github.com) and clicking on <code>Signup</code>

 ![GitHub_Signup](media/github_signup.jpg)